Termondt-Tech/.github/profile/README.md

 ---

-## 🤖 MYAI – AI as a Service
+## 🤖 Syvrona – AI as a Service

 **Our Flagship Platform for Intelligent Automation**

-MYAI is a fully containerized platform that delivers AI-powered conversations, user interaction, and real-time workflow automation.
+Syvrona is a fully containerized platform that delivers AI-powered conversations, user interaction, and real-time workflow automation.

 Available in two backend versions:
-- **Java/Spring Boot + PostgreSQL**
+- Backennd Built with **Java/Spring Boot + PostgreSQL**; Frontend built with **Next.js**
 - **Python/Flask + SQLite**

-Frontend built with **Next.js**, and powered by the **OpenAI API**.

 Key benefits:
 - Context-aware conversational memory
 - Built-in user management and authentication
 - Easily deployable with Docker and Kubernetes
 - Fully customizable to your business needs
+- Powered by the **OpenAI API**.

 Roadmap includes:
 - Advanced Prompt Engineering